 By that time, the Sea Hawk was on the verge of obsolescence, and phasing-out of the type began in 1958.
 By 1960, it was completely out of FAA first-line service.BACK_TO_TOP

 * The FGA.6 was the basis for minor variants supplied to the Netherlands and to West Germany.
 In 1956, 30 "Mark 50" Sea Hawks were ordered by the Dutch, to be paid for with NATO funds.
 These machines were almost identical to FGA.6 aircraft, but had a Philips UHF radio, with a large blade antenna on the top of the aircraft.
-Most of these machines were later modified to carry a pair of Philco-Ford Sidewinder 1A air-to-air missiles.
+Most of these machines were later modified to carry a pair of Philco-Ford Sidewinder 1A heat-seeking air-to-air missiles.
 These aircraft remained in service until 1964.

 At about the same time, the West German Navy air arm, the "MarineFlieger", placed an order for 64 Sea Hawks, with the order evenly split between 32 day fighters and 32 foul-weather fighters.
 The machines delivered were also basically FGA.6 aircraft, but with a tailfin about 38 centimeters (15 inches) taller.
 The day fighters were designated "Mark 100".
 The foul-weather fighters were designated "Mark 101", and carried a large pod with an Ekco Type 34 search radar on one of the underwing pylons.

 Indian Sea Hawks saw combat during the 1971 Indo-Pakistan war, performing strikes off the carrier INS VIKRANT on the Pakistani port of Chittagong and other coastal targets.
 The Sea Hawks inflicted substantial damage and suffered no losses to themselves.
-This was the second and final time the Sea Hawk was used in anger.
+That was the second and final time the Sea Hawk was used in anger.

 An Indian Navy pilot, Commander Peter Debras, accomplished an extraordinary feat on 4 March 1976, when the VIKRANT's catapult malfunctioned and his Sea Hawk splashed down and sank in front of the carrier.
-The vessel then steamed directly over the top of the aircraft; Debras cooly waited until it had passed over before ejecting and being rescued.
+The vessel then steamed directly over the top of the aircraft; Debras cooly waited until it had passed over before punching out and being rescued.
 It was the world's deepest successful ejection.

 The Indians would continue to operate their Sea Hawks until the early 1980s, when these aircraft were replaced by Hawker Sea Harriers.
 Several of the Indian aircraft survive as static museum displays and gate guards.
 One FGA.6, tailcode WV908, was restored to flight status in 1998; it has flown intermittently since then, sometimes being grounded due to damage or lack of funds, but at last notice she was still taking to the air.BACK_TO_TOP